Struggling with credit card debt? Get your FREE quote today!

 • Which bank or credit union do you use?

-• If you use a credit union but your partner doesn’t, could your partner benefit if you can foster them in as a member?
+• If you use a credit union but your partner doesn’t, could your partner benefit if you can foster them as a member?

 • Do you use online bank services or mobile applications?